Guide, Updated 5 August 2026

 How much does the UK driving test cost in 2026?

 The DVSA practical test is £62 on a weekday and £75 on a weekend or evening.
 The theory test is £23.
-Both fees have been unchanged since 2016 and 2014 respectively.
+The practical fee has stood since March 2009 and the theory fee has been £23 since October 2015.
 The provisional licence costs £34 online.
 Total DVSA fees come to £119.
 The full cost to pass, including lessons, runs around £2,200 for an average UK learner.

 Why is the weekend driving test more expensive?